 Composting has become increasingly popular over the past several years.
 It can be a fantastic way to create fertilizer for your yard or potted plants and it also helps keep food waste out of landfills.

-Composting can be quite simple and extremely rewarding.
+Indoor composting can be quite simple and extremely rewarding.
 However, if you live in a city or small apartment you may think that you do not have the space.
-There are a few, helpful solutions you can turn to that take up a small amount of space and help you live a more sustainable, eco-friendly life.
+There are a few, helpful solutions you can turn to to easily compost your kitchen scraps and organic matter.

 If you can get past the idea of having worms in your apartment, a worm composting bin can be a good solution.
 These bins are quite common for those that do not have a yard with enough space for a compost pile.